I wrote a Binance Beginner’s Guide to help crypto newbies like myself become familiar with using the basic functions of the Binance website.

 This should have been done during your setup stage but if you skipped it, you should activate it before you start putting money or crypto on your account.
 Binance is recommending that you use Google Authenticator.

-Always check the List of Device on Your Binance Account
+Always check the List of Devices on Your Binance Account

 Be Aware of Scams and other Phishing Schemes